 2014 winner of the FSWA’s Baseball Article of the Year award.
-He followed that up by being one of the three finalists for the FSWA 2015 Basketball Writer of the Year award.
-Benjamin was a featured writer for the DraftKings Playbook, a podcast host and writer for RotoWire, a daily fantasy expert at Scout Fantasy and one of the featured writers and webcast hosts at RotoCurve.
-He is a frequent guest on Sirius XM Fantasy talking about both season long and daily fantasy sports topics.
+2016 FSTA Winner for Radio Show of the Year for "On Target Fantasy".
+2017 winner for Basketball Writer of the Year from the FSWA.
+Benny was a featured writer for the DraftKings Playbook, an on air talent for FNTSY Radio, a podcast host and writer for RotoWire, a daily fantasy expert at Scout Fantasy and one of the featured writers and webcast hosts at RotoCurve.
+He is a published author in the fantasy sports space and a journalist who has had articles picked up by the AP press and distributed through various news outlets around the country.
+He is a frequent guest on Sirius XM Fantasy and FNTSY Radio talking about both season long and daily fantasy sports topics.

 Skoglund: He had one great start against the White Sox and has been trash in his other 4.
 The other starts he gave up 4-5 runs in 4-5 innings of work, with a HR allowed each time.
 He walks about 3 per 9 innings and gives up over a hit per inning.
 His ERA currently sits in the 6s and not much outside of the White Sox gem makes me think any of this is going to change.
 He does have K per inning upside, but when you go 4-5 and give up 4-5, 4-5 Ks is not going to save you.